 If exposing your brickwork and stripping off plaster is out of your budget, there is a much more cost-effective alternative.
 Simply use brick effect wallpaper.
 It's a fraction of the cost, really easy to put up and will still achieve the desired effect.
 What's more, as it is washable, it's perfect for your bathroom.

 For all those little accessories, why not spend a Sunday strolling round some antique shops or bric-a-brac stores?
 You may just stumble upon some little gems.
-Or failing that, why not introduce a metallic element with copper bathroom accessories?
+Or failing that, why not introduce new metallic finishes through taps and accessories.

-Soften the overall appearance of your bathroom by choosing a toilet, bath and basin suite with curves instead of harsh corners.
+Soften the overall appearance of your bathroom by choosing a toilet, bath and basin suite with gentle curves instead of precise corners.

 Cushions or an upholstered chair will help to introduce a more tactile texture to your bathroom.

-Use reclaimed materials such as wood or stone to create elements in your bathroom, such as a countertop for your basin.
+Use reclaimed materials such as wood or stone to create elements in your bathroom, like additional storage.